To apply for one of our international bachelor’s degree programmes, you will need:

 KdG offers free on-campus language screening sessions to check your level of English.
 These consist of a test on reading comprehension, listening comprehension and vocabulary, and a speaking and writing assessment with an examiner.

-- You must obtain a CEFR level of B2 or higher for all parts (reading, listening, vocabulary and speaking test) to be eligible for a place on our English-taught degree programmes.
+- You must obtain a CEFR level of B2 or higher for all parts to be eligible for a place on our English-taught degree programmes.

 - You may only attend one on-campus screening session.
 If you do not obtain the required grade, you will need to take one of the alternative language tests referred to above.